9 Reasons To Wear Protective Eyewear Rather Than Contact Lenses During Sporting Activity

 Other dangerous activities include racket sports, airsoft rifles, soccer, and field hockey.
 Cycling or running can lead to serious eye injuries.

 This shows that sports-related eye injury is a big problem. the good news is that one in ten serious eye injuries can be prevented.
 Maybe, you are wondering - how can you do it?
-The answer is simple – protective eyewear.
+The answer is simple – protective sports eyewear.

 Most sports require helmets or padding but rarely require eyewear.
 But the eyes and vision are one of the most important body parts for sports and should be protected whether you need vision correction or not.